What to Include in an Effective User Access Review Policy?

 2. Roles and responsibilities

-Roles and responsibilities are the foundation upon which your user access review policy stands.
-Imagine your policy and roles and responsibilities keeps running seamlessly.
+Roles and responsibilities are the foundation for your user access review policy.
+Imagine your policy and roles and responsibilities keep running seamlessly.
 Each team member must have a clearly defined role, from admins to end-users.
 This clarity fosters accountability and transparency, reducing the risk of unauthorized access or accidental data exposure.

 Moreover, by allocating specific responsibilities, you're better equipped to streamline the user access review process, making it a comprehensive part of your cybersecurity strategy.